On computing and the complexity of computing higher-order $U$-statistics, exactly: Introduction

-More specifically, in causal inference, \citet{robins2008higher, robins2016technical, robins2017minimax} developed a so-called ``higher-order influence function (HOIF)'' framework for constructing nearly rate-optimal estimators of average treatment effects under ignorability \citep{hernan2023causal} under various structural assumptions, using higher-order $U$-statistics with order roughly of $\sqrt{\log n}$.
-Despite their appealing statistical properties, implementing such complex estimators remains challenging in practice and computational complexity is one important bottleneck.
-Here we quote a sentence from a recent graduate-level textbook on causal inference by \citet{wager2024causal} (page 44) to highlight such a quandary: \begin{quote} One challenge with the HOIF estimator of \citet{robins2017minimax}, however, is that to date it has been challenging to implement in practical applications ... \end{quote} This paper was initially motivated by (at least partially) addressing the computational aspect of this challenge, but we will present general-purpose theory and algorithm for computing general higher-order $U$-statistics beyond those for HOIF estimators.
+More specifically, in causal inference, \citet{robins2008higher} developed a so-called ``higher-order influence function (HOIF)'' framework for constructing nearly rate-optimal estimators of average treatment effects under ignorability under various structural assumptions, using higher-order $U$-statistics with order roughly of $\sqrt{\log n}$.
+Despite their appealing statistical properties, the implementation remains a challenge in practice, especially computationally.
+Here we quote from \citet{wager2024causal} to highlight this dilemma: \begin{quote} \emph{One challenge with the HOIF estimator ... is that to date it has been challenging to implement in practical applications ...} \end{quote} This point is echoed in a recent review article on the future of causal inference \citep{cinelli2025challenges} (also see \citet{zheng2025perturbed} for a related discussion): \begin{quote} \emph{... where estimators are available that can improve on doubly robust style methods ... the (higher-order) estimators are often computationally intensive and require careful tuning.
+There are many opportunities to make these methods more practical, automatic, and user-friendly.} \end{quote}

+Our paper was initially motivated by (at least partially) addressing the computational aspect of this challenge, but we will present a general-purpose algorithm (and some theory) for computing generic higher-order $U$-statistics beyond those for HOIF estimators.
 We will revisit HOIF estimators in Section~\ref{sec:example_hoif}.